jvanstraten/gated-clock/prims/README.md

 The data can be extracted from the `.blend` files by just running `make` here.
 This runs `blend-export.py` within Blender for all primitives.
-That generates `.blend.dat` files, which are straightforward, easy-to-parse text files.
+That generates `.blend.txt` files, which are straightforward, easy-to-parse text files.

 Since these files are just glorified coordinate entry, a couple of rules need to be adhered to for the scripts to make sense of them.